 For your safety, all Day Surgery patients are not permitted to drive home and must have someone available to stay with them overnight after receiving anaesthetic.

 Following your surgery, you will recover in an area known as the Post Anaesthetic Care Unit (PACU) or Recovery Room.
 Registered Nurses with specialized training in post-anaesthesia care will ensure that you recover safely and provide you with comfort and support.

 Each patient's response to recovery is varied.
 Your nurse will continuously monitor your condition and determine when you are ready for transfer to either an inpatient surgical unit or to the post-operative area.

 If you do require admission to an in-patient surgical unit following your surgery, please visit the Surgical Unit

 section for more information.

 Some routine surgical operations require only a short recovery period.
 These procedures result in the patient being transferred to the surgical day care area before being discharged home.
 Your family will be invited to sit with you while you receive instruction.
-Members of the health care team will provide information to assist you in your recovery once you are at home.
-At this time you will also be informed of a follow-up appointment with your surgeon and given medication prescriptions or special instructions as required.
+Members of the healthcare team will provide information to assist you in your recovery once you are at home.
+You will also be informed of a follow-up appointment with your surgeon and given prescriptions for medication or special instructions as required.